Web Bot

 Web Bot is an internet bot computer program whose developers claim is able to predict future events by tracking keywords entered on the internet.
-It was developed in 1997, originally to predict stock market trends.
+It was developed in 1997, originally to predict trends of companies' shares publicly listed.
 The creator of the Web Bot Project, Clif High, along with his associate George Ure, keep the technology and algorithms largely secret and sell the predictions via the website.

 Methodology

 Internet bots monitor news articles, blogs, forums, and other forms of Internet chatter.
 Words in the lexicon are assigned numeric values for emotional quantifiers such as duration, impact, immediacy, intensity, and others.
 The lexicon is dynamic, and changes according to shifts in emotional tension, and how humans communicate those changes using the Internet.
 As of 2008, there were about 300,000 keywords in the lexicon, along with emotional context, which are fed into a computer-generated modelspace.

 The operators of Web Bot interpret the bot's results and make a report called the "ALTA report" available on their website to paying subscribers.
 ALTA stands for "asymmetric language trend analysis".
 Many believe the predictions are pseudoscientific and too vague to be meaningful.
 Despite this, the creators have made many claims after the fact that their reports have predicted important events.